tseijp/parsed-path/packages/parsed-path/docs/api.md

 );
 ```

-We can see that the new TomatoButton still resembles Button, while we have only added two new rules.
+We can see that the new api still resembles Button, while we have only added two new rules.

 In some cases you might want to change which tag or component a parsed component renders.
 This is common when building a navigation bar for example,